 If we cannot keep big money out of politics, we need to get more small money in.

-Vermont has had a public financing system for certain races for twenty years.
+Vermont has had a public financing system for certain races for nearly two decades.
 But it hasn’t been used for years and isn’t considered a viable option by many candidates.

 That’s why VPIRG is advocating for new approaches to encourage candidates to raise more small-dollar contributions, increase voter participation and provide the means for more voters to donate to their preferred candidates.